altommo/Link_Profiler_Repo/README.md

-# Link Profiler
+# 🔗 Link Profiler System

-## Overview

-The Link Profiler is a comprehensive web intelligence system designed to gather, analyse, and manage various types of SEO-related data, including backlink profiles, Search Engine Results Page (SERP) data, keyword research insights, and technical SEO audit metrics.
-Built with a modular and asynchronous Python architecture (FastAPI, SQLAlchemy, aiohttp), it aims to provide a robust foundation for understanding and leveraging web data for SEO and digital marketing strategies, particularly for tasks like expired domain recovery.
+A comprehensive, open-source link analysis and expired domain discovery system inspired by tools like Open Link Profiler and Moz.
+Built with modern Python async architecture for high-performance web crawling and backlink analysis.

-## Key Features
+## ✨ Features

 ### 1. Backlink Data Collection
 Our system efficiently discovers and stores detailed backlink information.
 Each backlink record includes: